 Workshop participants discussed the applicability of the currently available models with the aim to reach a common understanding of the benefits and limitations of the different ways of exposure modelling and to draw a roadmap towards future exposure modelling initiatives.
 Some more information about the issues for discussion are presented in the background document (Background Document).

 The presentations are available here:

-The recordings of the presentations will be made available as soon as we find out how to do this on our homepage.
 Additionally, a narrative documentation of the main discussion topics and outcomes will be made available here at a later stage.